CycloneDX/cyclonedx-dotnet/README.md

 CycloneDX module for .NET
 =========

 The CycloneDX module for .NET creates a valid CycloneDX bill-of-material document containing an aggregate of all project dependencies.
-CycloneDX is a lightweight BoM specification that is easily created, human readable, and simple to parse.
-The resulting bom.xml can be used with tools such as [OWASP Dependency-Track](https://dependencytrack.org/) for the continuous analysis of components.
+CycloneDX is a lightweight BOM specification that is easily created, human readable, and simple to parse.

 Usage
 -------------------